siddhantchawla/LibraryManagementSystem/README.md

-# LibraryManagementSystem
+# LowLevelDesign
-A sample Library Management System to practice LLD.
-Written in C++
+I will use this repository to store the code I write while practicing LLD.
+I will be using C++.